Katlicia/coin_collect_game/README.md

 This mini-game project's whole purpose was to learn object orianted programming and actually make a game to understand how it works.

-I know the class' constructor site is ruined since it doesn't want any argumants.
+I know the class' constructor site is ruined since it doesn't take any argumants.

 I was just getting to know what OOP is by the time I started this game.